 5. Domain Skills

-Not every organization or leadership style requires a high level of expertise in the underlying work, but understanding your team’s core functions is almost always a beneficial leadership trait.
+Not every organization or leadership style requires a high level of expertise in the core work, but understanding your team’s core functions is almost always a beneficial leadership trait.

 In some industries, such as food service or retail, a manager needs to have at least some proficiency in every frontline role in case they need to step in and temporarily fill those roles.